Leaving of Liverpool

 Silber-FSWB, p.
 97, "The Leaving of Liverpool" (1 text)

-NOTES [479 words]: Despite the beauty of this song, it seems to have survived only in the single copy published by Doerflinger, which gave rise to all the pop/folk recordings.
+NOTES [510 words]: Despite the beauty of this song, it seems to have survived only in the single copy published by Doerflinger, which gave rise to all the pop/folk recordings.
+Palmer claims to have heard it sung, but he doesn't actually list where he heard it; I have little doubt all his versions go back to Doerflinger, perhaps via Ewan MacColl's recording.

 Although the song refers to the ship as the "Davy Crockett," there was never (according to Howe/Matthews, p.
 126; compare the index in Knoblock) a clipper by that name; the ship was called the David Crockett.
 She was launched in late 1853.
 Designed for the Liverpool-to-New-York trade, she was transferred to the San Francisco route in 1857.
 According to Lubbock, p.
 46, she "could hardly have been improved upon as a Cape Horner, being possessed not only of unusual speed and strength but of good carrying capacity."
 Similarly Paine, p.
 133, reports that she "combined large carrying capacity with good speed and was regarded by some as 'almost perfect.'"